syncfusion-content/windowsforms-docs/WindowsForms/Scroll-Frame/Appearance.md

 ### Changing the Scrollbar thumb width

-The size of the scrollbar thumb can be changed by using the [ThumbWidth](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Core.WinForms~Syncfusion.WinForms.Controls.Styles.ScrollBarStyleInfo~ThumbWidth.html) property of the corresponding [style](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Core.WinForms~Syncfusion.WinForms.Controls.SfScrollFrame~Style.html) property.
+The size of the scrollbar thumb can be changed by using the [ThumbWidth](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Core.WinForms~Syncfusion.WinForms.Controls.Styles.ScrollBarStyleInfo~ThumbWidth.html) property of the corresponding `Style` property.

 {% tabs %}
 {% highlight c# %}